 3. You will get tired of croissants.

 Ok, maybe you won’t, but the allure will wear off, and you’ll be able to resist popping over to your neighborhood boulangerie every time you pass by.
 If it doesn’t wear off completely, you’ll be able to exercise restraint more easily in time.
-Croissants are good but I just don’t feel like grabbing one more often than once every other month or so.
+Croissants are good, but I just don’t feel like grabbing one more often than once every couple of months or so.

-So if you’re wondering, “Will I gain weight in France,” I personally think the answer is no. Stay active, try everything in moderation and enjoy yourself.
+So if you’re wondering, “Will I gain weight in France” or “Will I get fat in France?”
+I personally think the answer is no. Stay active, try everything in moderation, and enjoy yourself.
+France has a lot going for it when it comes to food culture, so don’t stress.
+If you have healthy food and exercise habits, they’ll translate to life in France just fine. 😉